What is River Rafting at Rishikesh?

-4. Kaudiyala to Neem Beach Stretch– This River Rafting stretch is 35 km long.
+This River Rafting stretch is 35 km long.
 It is considered as the most difficult stretch.
 It is the longest Rafting Stretch in Rishikesh.
-The rafting point in Kaudiyala is located 35 kilometers from Rishikesh.
+The rafting point in Kaudiyala is located 35 kilometres from Rishikesh.

 - Duration – It takes around 7 hours to complete.

 - Difficulty Level– Hard, preferred mostly by people who had a great level of expertise in River Rafting.

 - Grades of Rapid – All grades I, II, III, IV, and V.

 - Popular Rapids – Daniel’s Dip, Wall, Double Trouble, Club House and Golf Course.